Skip to Content

 Step #2: Set Up a Bill Paying Station

-You’ll need an area of the classroom to collect their money, and to sign-off on their bill-paying sheet to show they’ve paid.
+You’ll need an area of the classroom to collect their money and to sign off on their bill-paying sheet to show they’ve paid.

-The person in charge of this can be a teacher, teacher’s aide, or a student treasurer (you can switch out each week who fulfills this role).
+The person in charge of this can be a teacher, teacher’s aide, or student treasurer (you can switch out each week who fulfills this role).

-Choose what schedule the bill-paying station will be open, and use the printable bill pay chart to communicate times/dates.
+Choose what schedule the bill-paying station will be open, and use the printable bill-pay chart to communicate times/dates.

 bill paying station on a table with a bill pay station sign that says open from 7:30 - 8:00 a.m. pretend money, calculator, and student ledger filled in